heet-kumar/GigManager_BootStrap_and_JS/README.md

 ## Features :
 1. This displayed Details can be updated anytime.
-2. It is compatable to all the mode like Mobile, Tablet and PC.
+2. It is compatible to all the mode like Mobile, Tablet and PC.

 ## Tech Skills used :
 1. HTML